bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Scheduling--setTimeout-and.md

 Scheduling: setTimeout and setInterval
 ======================================

 We may decide to execute a function not right now, but at a later time.
-That’s called “scheduling a call”.
+That’s called "scheduling a call”.

 ------------------------------------------------------------------------

 ### Scheduling: setTimeout and setInterval

 We may decide to execute a function not right now, but at a later time.
-That’s called “scheduling a call”.
+That’s called "scheduling a call”.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*EnCk0hh8R6B290EH.gif" class="graf-image" /></figure>There are two methods for it: